AnishSalvi/MachineLearningProjects/Masters_Thesis/ReadMe.md

 # Machine Learning for Abdominal Aortic Aneurysm Characterization from Standard-Of-Care Computed Tomography Angiography Images
 The subprojects associated with the MS Thesis.
+AAA DICOM and AAA Wall are two datasets that were used for model development.

 ## AAA DICOM
 **1. AAA-UNet:** Baseline Aneurysm Segmentation